How to Clean a Fabric Couch

-How to clean a couch with fabric in 7 steps + a DIY sofa cleaning solution to make upholstery bright and fresh.
+The best way to clean a fabric sofa in 7 steps without solvent-based cleaners + a DIY sofa cleaning solution to make upholstery bright and fresh.

 Cleaning a couch is right up there on the chores list of things I dread alongside cleaning the oven, scrubbing the shower, and mopping floors all rolled up into one.
 It’s a workout!